Exclusive: Inside the historic settlement talks between Fox News and Dominion - Local News 8

 Over the next day, Roscoe familiarized himself with the historic defamation case, poring over thousands of pages of documents.
 Then there was intensive “shuttle diplomacy,” with Roscoe oscillating between the two sides, before eventual phone calls and Zoom meetings with everyone together.

-Late on Sunday night, Delaware Superior Court Judge Eric Davis was notified that the parties hired Roscoe, so he announced a surprise one-day delay to the trial’s commencement to give the mediator a shot at clinching a deal — though he didn’t seem interested in granting any additional delays beyond that.
+Late on Sunday night, Delaware Superior Court Judge Eric Davis was notified that the parties hired Roscoe, a mediator at JAMS.
+Davis soon announced a surprise one-day delay to the trial’s commencement to give the mediator a shot at clinching a deal — though he didn’t seem interested in granting any additional delays beyond that.

 On Monday, the frantic negotiations got underway.